ABRegin/arrigo-support/docs/arrigolocalinstaller.md

 ### Attach
 - Adds new property apiurl to globalSettings.
 (Needs documentation update on docs site.)
 - **Versioning Bug, TP#35606:** Fixes issue where old component wouldn't be overwritten by installation.

+### Installation
+- Updates the hosting bundle to use .NET 8.0.11

 ## 1.5.18